 Imrana moved to Tezpur from Delhi in January 2015, and for 2 years was a part of the core team that helped set up Green Hub.
 She contributed to the growth of the Green Hub program and also initiated the Green Hub Festival which has become an annual event.
 Imrana has been with Dusty Foot since 2007 and has worked in multiple capacities in both content generation and management of the organization.
 In 2018 she was awarded the WWF Prince Bernhard Scholarship for Nature Conservation, and The People and Nature Fund Fellowship 2018 for the Beahrs Environmental Leadership Program (ELP) - an international and executive program on Sustainable Environmental Management, College of Natural Resources, University of California, Berkeley, USA.
 Imrana is currently Director, Dusty Foot Productions (DFP) and is based in Delhi.

 Neeharika has been with Green Hub since April 2016.
-She assists the admin as well as the programming team ensuring the smooth functioning of the everyday logistics of the fellowship program.
+She is the Program Assistant in Green Hub and she assists the admin as well as the programming team ensuring the smooth functioning of the everyday logistics of the fellowship programs.
 She completed her graduation from Darrang College in Assamese Literature and earned a Postgraduate Diploma in Mass Communication and Journalism at Cotton College, Guwahati.
-She has also completed a M.A. in Rural Development from IGNOU.
-Neeharika is a trained Bihu and Kshatriya dancer and it does not take much for her to break into a dance at any point of the day.
-She is also a talented writer, penning stories and poetry in Assamese.
+She has also completed M.A. in Rural Development from IGNOU.
+Apart from being a dedicated and very sincere member of the Green Hub team, Neeharika is a trained Sattriya dancer and is excellent in Bihu dance as well.
+It does not take much for her to break into a dance at any point of the day.
+She is also a talented writer, penning stories and poetry in Assamese, and is also known to light up the work environment with her beautiful songs and melodious voice.

 Krishnaji as he is referred to by most, is the security in-charge for the Green Hub campus.
 He joined in October 2015 after having served forty years as a Warden and a Hindi teacher in Ramakrishna Mission School, Alo , Arunachal Pradesh.
 The Green Hub program runs 24/7 and Krishnaji’s steady presence over the years has ensured a sense of security , overseeing the fellows coming in and out of the edit rooms during late night shifts, and taking rounds of the hostel.
 He likes to ensure that each fellow on campus is well looked-after, remembering each person by name and seeing to it that everyone has eaten their dinner.
 All batches have special stories to share about their time with Krishna ji.
 Krishna ji loved playing football, he loves to dance and sing.